-During a live Q&A session streamed live online, Facebook founder and CEO, mark Zuckerberg has announced that the social media giant is working on the dislike button.
-He said that Facebook wants to provide a button that lets users express emotions beyond the iconic thumbs up.
+During a live Q&A session streamed live online, Facebook founder and CEO Mark Zuckerberg announced that the social media giant is working on the dislike button.
+He said that Facebook wants to provide a button that lets users express emotions beyond the iconic thumbs-up.

 It’s important to give people more options than just ‘like'” to help express empathy and sympathy.
 Not every moment is a good moment.

 Currently, users have only one option – Like, and it’s unequivocal – you either like something or you don’t.
-Considering face book’s news feed algorithm is majorly based on the number of likes a post get to show it higher up on the feed, it probably isn’t helping Facebook much to truly personalize and connect the world.
+Considering face book’s news feed algorithm is majorly based on the number of likes a post gets to show it higher up on the feed, it probably isn’t helping Facebook much to personalize and connect with the world truly.
 Victor Luckerson of Time gives a perfect example to illustrate the need for buttons beyond Like

 …Users don’t want to “Like” an article about the struggles of Syrian refugees or give a thumbs up when a friend shares that a loved one has died.
 Thus, Facebook’s algorithm might bury this type of essential content…